 It all amounted to a tectonic shift for the company’s IT environment, and it created alarming blind spots for Max and his team.
 Their legacy enterprise security tools couldn’t properly monitor this morphed IT environment.

 Max and his team embarked on a project to automate their asset inventory process, and managed to regain the visibility they’d lost.

-If you find yourself in the position of Max, our fictional CISO, this blog series that starts today is for you, because we’ll describe five key elements of cloud-based automated asset inventory.
+If you find yourself in the position of Max, our fictional CISO, this blog series that starts today is for you, because we’ll describe six key elements of cloud-based automated asset inventory.

 - Complete visibility of your IT environment